MohdMuslim92/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 6-abs.c : a function that return the absolute value of a variable
 * 7-print_last_digit.c : return the last digit of a variable
 * 8-24_hours.c : print the minuts of the day
+* 9-times_table.c : a function that prints the 9 times table, starting with 0